pokt-network/poktroll/docusaurus/docs/develop/developer_guide/adding_params.md

 ### 1. Define the Parameter in the Protocol Buffers File

-Open the appropriate `.proto` file for your module (e.g., `params.proto`) and define the new parameter.
+Define the new parameter in the module's `params.proto` file (e.g., `proto/poktroll/examplemod/params.proto`):

 ```protobuf
   message Params {